bbauska/JS-InterviewQuestions-JS/README.md

 <h3>138: What are the advantages of JSON over XML?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-a) JSON provides array and object type and also some scalar data types whereas XML does not provide any data types<br>
+<p>a) JSON provides array and object type and also some scalar data types
+whereas XML does not provide any data types<br>
 b) Formatting is done by direct mapping in JSON whereas it is complex in Xml<br>
 c) Document size is too large in XML.
 When the data grows, amount of xml